South of the Border (attraction): Pop culture

-American storyteller, radio and TV personality, Jean Shepherd began his TV movie, The Great American Fourth of July and Other Disasters, with a trip to South of the Border.
+American storyteller, radio and TV personality Jean Shepherd began his TV movie The Great American Fourth of July and Other Disasters with a trip to South of the Border.
 He stops at a fireworks market called Fort Pedro, which leads him into the story of the most memorable Fourth of July during his childhood in the fictional town of Hohman, Indiana.

+In the Rugrats episode "Where's Grandpa?," Lou Pickles mistakes a Canada-themed roadside attraction named "North of the Border" for Canada itself.
+The fictional attractions are similar to those of the real South of the Border attractions.

 The opening scene of Season 3, Episode 5 of Eastbound & Down shows characters Eduardo Sanchez Powers and Casper robbing a Mexican store leading the viewers to believe they were still in Mexico.
 The scene later reveals they were actually robbing the gift shop at South of the Border and are now traveling in the United States.

 In Impractical Jokers: The Movie, the Jokers leave Q at a motel, to have him ride on horseback to South of the Border where the rest of the Jokers await him.

 In the movie Forces of Nature (1999), starring Sandra Bullock and Ben Affleck, the main characters stop at South of the Border as passengers on a tour bus.

-In a Futurama episode that aired in early October 2025, the attraction’s sign was changed from “South of the Border” to “South of the Bordersphere.”
-In the episode, the sign is held by a large astronaut, mirroring the attraction’s real-life mascot (see above).
+In a Futurama episode that aired in early October 2025, the attraction's sign was changed from "South of the Border" to "South of the Bordersphere".
+In the episode, the sign is held by a large astronaut, mirroring the attraction's real-life mascot (see above).

+The plot of the film Nacho Chihuahua (1999) revolves around a chihuahua named Nacho running away from his owner and attempting to make his way to South of the Border.